Oregon Family Leave Act: Everything You Need to Know

 Companies can ask workers for medical verification regarding OFLA except in cases of family leave or a family member's passing.
 All requests have to be written and must give possible actions for failing to bring the information requested.
 Companies must cover the charges incurred by medical verification that's not paid by insurance.
 If an employee gave adequate notice for OFLA leave, the employer can ask for medical verification before a leave begins.

 When workers bring in medical verification from medical personnel, employers cannot ask for more information from that medical professional.
 Medical personnel can talk with the employer if the worker or a family representative grant permission.
-Medical personnel working the employer may also contact the health care personnel with permission.
+Medical personnel working on behalf of the employer may also contact the employee’s health care provider with permission.

 When OFLA is needed for an employee's serious health issue, the employer can ask for a work release from the employee's doctor before returning to work.
 Employers cannot seek second opinions regarding work release.

 Employees who miss part or all of three days over the course of an OFLA leave year for a sick child; the employer can ask for medical verification on the fourth day or next occurrence that year.
 Employers must cover the charges incurred by verification not paid for by insurance and employers cannot seek second opinions regarding sick child leave.
 During sick child leave, employees must make an effort to keep disruption of business to a minimum.

 Employers must accept medical verifications and additional opinions from medical professionals in other countries.
 If a verification is in any language besides English, employers can ask for a translation.
 Leave cannot be denied when a translation isn't available, despite the employee's best effort.
 Employers cannot deny employees use of translation resources.